DynamoMTL/shopify-pipeline/README.md

 `config/shopify.yml`

 Pipeify will use this config file to setup the development and production flow.
-It is mimicking what is already being used by Themekit [https://shopify.github.io/themekit/configuration/] and will work accordingly.
+It is mimicking what is already being used by [Theme Kit](https://shopify.github.io/themekit/configuration/) and will work accordingly.

 #### [3] Webpack Config

 `config/webpack.[dev|prod].conf.js`

-If Pipeify finds one or both those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the Webpack server or that you build your project, allowing you to add loaders and plugins to augment the base toolset provided to you by Pipeify.
+If Pipeify finds one or both those files in the `config` folder, it will merge them with the default Webpack config files everytime you start the webpack-dev-server or that you build your project, allowing you to add loaders and plugins to augment the base toolset provided to you by Pipeify.

-We are using https://www.npmjs.com/package/webpack-merge [link] to elegantly achieve this goal.
+We are using (webpack-merge)[https://www.npmjs.com/package/webpack-merge] to elegantly achieve this goal.

-Please use this feature wisely as to not override the core functionalities of Pipeify.
-[Good enough?]
+Of course, with great power comes great responsibility: please use this feature wisely as to not override the core functionalities of Pipeify.

 #### [4] JS Files

 `src/assets/js`

-This folder will contain all your JS units and it needs to minimally contain an `index.js` file, which will act as the entry point for you JS application.
+This folder will contain all your JS modules and it needs to minimally contain an `index.js` file, which will act as the entry point for you JS application.

 You can use ES6/ES2015's standard, which incidently allows you to require your modules with the `import` syntax:
 ```